g13013/git-control/README.md

 ##Git operations (Work in progress)
 `git-control` is a node module that helps you perform git operations on a repository.
-To star, all operations are build arround [Promises/A](http://wiki.commonjs.org/wiki/Promises/A) promises for asynchronious implementation, but there is a plan to support synchronious commands too.
+To start, all operations are build arround [Promises/A](http://wiki.commonjs.org/wiki/Promises/A) promises for asynchronious implementation, but there is a plan to support synchronious commands too.

 ##Usage:
 ###initializing